This page gives information to people interested in either surrendering rats to me, or generally learning about what I do.

 Surrendering rats to me

-If you wish to surrender a rat to me, please bear in mind that I do not drive, and that I live in Lowestoft.
-Most of my calls come from Norwich, or further afield, and the vast majority of them are not willing to drive the rats down to me, or even to meet me halfway.
+If you wish to surrender a rat to me, please bear in mind that I do not drive, and that I live in Lowestoft, Suffolk.
+I do not have my own transport, and I have to arrange lifts from friends and family.

 Many of my calls are not from the local area, and many people are not willing to drive the rats to me, or even to meet me halfway; they expect me to collect, and usually to pay petrol costs, too.